utelecon/utelecon.github.io/en/online/tools.md

 {:#line-openchat}
 LINE OpenChat is a feature of the LINE messaging app that allows users to create chat rooms (Talk Rooms) that can be entered with an invitation code.
 Users can join the Talk Room using the code, even if they are not registered as LINE friends beforehand.
 Users can set a different profile or even make themselves anonymous in every Talk Room they join, which is a preferable function for students who want to join without sharing their private LINE profile.

-- **[(external site)](https://linecorp.com/en/pr/news/en/2019/2883)**: The official press release on launch of OpenChat, summarizing the main features.
+- **[\[LINE\] OpenChat Broadens LINE User Experience(external site)](https://linecorp.com/en/pr/news/en/2019/2883)**: The official press release on launch of OpenChat, summarizing the main features.
 - **[How to Use OpenChat (LINE Everyone’s User Guide) (external site)](https://guide.line.me/ja/services/openchat.html)** (in Japanese): The official user guide.
-- **[Good Practices of Online Classes - Prof. Hirose: Solid Earth Science](/good-practice/interview/hirose)**: A practical example of using LINE OpenChat in a course to accept anonymous questions.
+- **[Good Practices of Online Classes - Prof. Hirose: Solid Earth Science](/good-practice/interview/hirose)** (in Japanese): A practical example of using LINE OpenChat in a course to accept anonymous questions.
 - **[How to Accept Questions in Class via LINE OpenChat](/articles/question-tools#LINEopenchat)** (in Japanese):  A practical example of using LINE OpenChat in class to receive questions, and tips for collecting questions.

 ### Wonder
 Wonder is a conference tool that allows you to move around in a virtual room by moving your icon on the screen.
 Users enjoy interacting through online calls in a different way from the formal meetings on web conferencing systems such as Zoom or Webex.
 - **[Wonder (external site)](https://www.wonder.me/)**: The official Wonder site.
-- **[Using Online Meeting Tools to Interact](/articles/online-interaction#Wonder)**: This article introduces and compares several tools for multiple-user voice calls/interactions, including Wonder.
+- **[Using Online Meeting Tools to Interact](/en/articles/online-interaction#Wonder)**: This article introduces and compares several tools for multiple-user voice calls/interactions, including Wonder.

 It is a tool that can be used for online calls for interaction, which is a little different from formal web conferencing such as Zoom or Webex.

 ### Gather
 Gather is a conference tool with a playful retro-game style UI.
 Users enjoy interacting through online calls in a different way from the formal meetings on web conferencing systems such as Zoom or Webex.
 - **[Gather (external site)](https://www.gather.town/)**: The official Gather site．
-- **[Using Online Meeting Tools to Interact](/articles/online-interaction#Gather)**: This article introduces and compares several tools for multiple-user voice calls/interactions, including Gather.
+- **[Using Online Meeting Tools to Interact](/en/articles/online-interaction#Gather)**: This article introduces and compares several tools for multiple-user voice calls/interactions, including Gather.

 ### Remo
 Remo is a web conference tool that allows you to join different meetings by moving your icon  between pseudo “tables” on your screen.
 Users enjoy interacting through online calls in a different way from the formal meetings on web conferencing systems such as Zoom or Webex.
-- **[Remo (external site)](https://jp.remo.co/)**: The official Remo site.
+- **[Remo (external site)](https://remo.co/)**: The official Remo site.
-- **[Using Online Meeting Tools to Interact](/articles/online-interaction#Remo)**: This article introduces and compares several tools for multiple-user voice calls/interactions, including Remo.
+- **[Using Online Meeting Tools to Interact](/en/articles/online-interaction#Remo)**: This article introduces and compares several tools for multiple-user voice calls/interactions, including Remo.

 ### SpatialChat
 SpatialChat is a conference tool in which the sound volume changes depending on the "distance" between you and other users on the screen.